-Finally, during your practice it is highly recommended that you practice the way you perform!
-Complete all of the dance moves, arm positions, facial expressions as the choreographer intended for them to be executed.
-As they say: "Go full out" as you practice, and as you transition to your performances you will feel more comfortable with the choreography.
+Finally, during your practice, it is highly recommended that you practice the way you perform!
+Complete all of the dance moves, arm positions, and facial expressions as the choreographer intended to execute them.
+As they say: "Go full out" as you practice, and as you transition to your performances, you will feel more comfortable with the choreography.